 In 2013, the Illinois State Board of Education (ISBE) adopted new standards for preparation programs for the elementary education endorsement and created standards for new programs for endorsements in the middle grades.
 The new elementary programs approved under the new standards are endorsed in grades 1 through 6.

 The Teacher Education Department began admitting candidates into this new Elementary Education program (1-6) in October 2015.
 Hence, candidates enrolled before October 2015 are considered under the “old” rules and completing the “old” K-9 elementary education program.
-These candidates completing the K-9 elementary program will be eligible to apply for middle grade endorsements under the “old” rules until January 31, 2018.
+These candidates completing the K-9 elementary program will be eligible for middle grade endorsements under the “old” rules until January 31, 2018 (per Section 25.37[b]).
 After January 31, 2018 the new requirements go live and at that time everyone outside of those who complete a specific middle school range (5-8) will need to complete either a full or focused program to quality for a middle school endorsement.
 This timeline will also apply for those in secondary education; PK-21 and K-12 programs that would like to add middle grade endorsements.